-(DWLI/DWLS) Driving While License Invalid or Suspended is a criminal offense charged when an individual drives a motor vehicle at a time when their Driver' License is either invalid or suspended.
-The suspension can be the result of any violation of DPS's administrative rules; too many points, unpaid surcharges, failures to appear, unpaid tickets, and driving record convictions.
+Driving While License Invalid or Suspended (commonly referred to as DWLI or DWLS) is a criminal offense charged when an individual drives a motor vehicle at a time when their Driver's License is either invalid or suspended.
+The suspension can be the result of any violation of DPS's administrative rules; too many points, unpaid fees, failures to appear, unpaid tickets, and driving offense convictions.

 (a) A person commits an offense if the person operates a motor vehicle on a highway: (1) after the person's driver's license has been canceled under this chapter if the person does not have a license that was subsequently issued under this chapter; (2) during a period that the person's driver's license or privilege is suspended or revoked under any law of this state; (3) while the person's driver's license is expired if the license expired during a period of suspension;